23 Bo1 剝

-Text: (The subject is in a state of evil) Bo (peeling off) the skin of the human body, (which is) an ominous omen.
+The subject is in a state of evil-like feminine Bo (peeling off) the bed thereby reaching the skin of the human body, which is an ominous omen.

 The feminine has already marched over the barrier between the lower and the upper trigram, and on to the top of the bed.
 The feminine power has been developing from inside (i.e. the internal trigram) to outside (i.e. the external trigram), and the threat reaches the human body.